Why do change management and business transformation initiatives fail more than two thirds of the time?

 Are they afraid of losing their jobs?
 Do they fear that company culture will shatter under the weight of the change?
 Are they simply resistant to give up the good thing they have going on right now?
 Cushion them, as much as you can.
 Make them feel comfortable and confident.
 And then together, move forward.

 Continue to Respond Throughout the Change

-While it’s essential to listen to employee voice before a transformation, this remains a priority all the way through.
-Keep checking in to understand how your employees are feeling as things progress.
+While it’s essential to listen to Employee Voice before a transformation, this remains a priority all the way through.
+Keep checking in to understand how your people are feeling as things progress.
 And then show them the progressions.
 Be transparent about what’s going on, the challenges, the successes, the setbacks.
 This is a team effort, and you’re all in this together.
 Keep your employees on your side.